yuniseramirez/homework-1/README.md

 ### 11. Webpage I like

 I like Twitter because it's efficient and quick.
-It works really well with a lot fo data.
+It works really well with a lot of data.

 ### 12. Website I don’t like